Best Barbecue Restaurants in Calgary

 Hayden Block Smoke & Whiskey

 Hayden Block serves up a taste of the south in the heart of Calgary.
-Smoked meats like brisket, ribs and chicken, as well as sides like refreshing watermelon salad and bacon mac ’n’ cheese, are highlights here.
-Living up to its name, Hayden Block offers plenty of whiskey (and non-whiskey) cocktails, plus it has a list of more than 100 whiskies sourced from around the world.
+Smoked meats like brisket, ribs and chicken, as well as sides like a refreshing watermelon salad and bacon mac ’n’ cheese, are highlights here.
+Living up to its name, Hayden Block offers plenty of whiskey (and non-whiskey) cocktails, plus it has a huge list of more than 100 Canadian, American, Japanese, Irish and Scottish whiskies.
 Hayden Block also has a second-floor music hall where it hosts live music.

 1136 Kensington Rd.
 N.W., 403-283-3021, haydenblockyyc.com, @haydenblockyyc